3901-5-09 Agent licensing and appointments.

 (L) Inactive status

 (1) An agent may request inactive status by submitting a form prescribed by the superintendent and such other information as the superintendent may request.
-The person must attest that the conditions in paragraph (L)(2) of this rule are met.
+The agent must attest that the conditions in paragraph (L)(2) of this rule are met.

-(a) The person is not employed or engaged, full or part-time, in any capacity for which an agent’s license is required and does not engage in or in any way participate in or assist with any activity for which an agent’s license is required in this state.
+(a) The agent is not employed or engaged, full or part-time, in any capacity for which an agent's license is required and does not engage in or in any way participate in or assist with any activity for which an agent's license is required in this state.
 This does not apply to clerical or ministerial acts;

 (3) If the superintendent is satisfied that the agent is eligible for inactive status, the superintendent shall notify the agent and all appointing insurers and agents about the inactive status.

-(8) A person who has been granted inactive status is exempt from the continuing education requirements of this state.
+(7) An agent who has been granted inactive status is exempt from the continuing education requirements of this state.

-(9) A person who has been inactive two years or more may return to active status upon the following conditions:
+(8) An agent who has been inactive two years or more may return to active status upon the following conditions:

-(d) The person is otherwise eligible and suitable to be an agent.
+(e) The person is otherwise eligible and suitable to be an agent.

-(12) Inactive status applies prospectively.
+(11) Inactive status applies prospectively.

 (M) Surrender